 Image module

 • are a permanent resident of one of the 14 participating states/regions of the Danube Region Strategy;

-In the case of Germany residents of Baden-Württemberg and Bavaria are eligible.
+In the case of Germany, only residents of Baden-Württemberg and Bavaria are eligible.

-In the case of Ukraine residents originating from the following four regions are eligible: Chernivetska Oblast, Ivano-Frankivska Oblast, Zakarpatska Oblast and Odeska Oblast.
+In the case of Ukraine, only residents originating from the following four regions are eligible: Chernivetska Oblast, Ivano-Frankivska Oblast, Zakarpatska Oblast and Odeska Oblast.
 Ukrainian applicants from these 4 Oblasts are eligible regardless of their current location.

 • have a good understanding of the English language;

-• are ready to commit for one year to the Danube Youth Council (September 2022 – October 2023).
-This commitment includes the participation in approx. 3-4 physical meetings (if possible in accordance with COVID-19 regulations), virtual exchanges, the work in small groups on proposals and projects and the voluntary participation in events, meetings of EUSDR core stakeholders and further youth activities.
+• are ready to commit for one year to the Danube Youth Council.
+This commitment includes the participation in approx. 3-4 physical meetings, virtual exchanges, the work in small groups on proposals and projects and the voluntary participation in events, meetings of EUSDR core stakeholders and further youth activities.
+On average, you should be able to dedicate at least one hour per week to your DYC activity.

+Image module